-Did you have great intentions of losing weight and getting fit during lock down?
-I’m sure you know that sitting on the couch watching Netflix eating potato chips isn’t going to help you lose weight during lock down.
-If you’re serious about wanting to lose the weight, don’t waste a minute getting started.
-Check out my tips below.
+Want to lose those COVID kilos?
+I’m sure you know that sitting on the couch watching Netflix isn’t going to help you lose weight.
+So, if you’re serious about losing the weight, don’t waste a minute getting started.
+Check out my 10 quick tips below.

 1. Write a food diary for the next 7 days